 - Mediterranean diet —In general, think Mediterranean when it comes to a helpful diet for high blood pressure symptoms.
 This diet is very high in fruits, vegetables, seafood and healthy omega-3 fat oils.
 Some of the best foods you want in your Mediterranean diet are olive oil, wild-caught fish (especially salmon), and a lot of fruits and vegetables, all of which help lower your blood pressure naturally.

-- High-potassium foods — According to the American Heart Association, a diet rich in potassium is an important part of controlling blood pressure because it lessens any negative effects of sodium on the body.
+- High-potassium foods — A diet rich in potassium is an important part of controlling blood pressure because it lessens any negative effects of sodium on the body.
 Potassium balances the effect of sodium and helps lower blood pressure.
 Potassium-rich foods include things like coconut water, melons, avocados and bananas.
-(9)

 - High-fiber foods — Unprocessed foods high in fiber, such as vegetables, fruits, seeds and beans, should be the basis of any healthy diet, especially one looking to lower blood pressure readings.